meg-coningsby/where-to-eat-app-project4/README.md

 Planned future enhancements for the app:

+-   Improve error notifications in the UI (not just console notifications of errors)
 -   Add functionality for user's to add friends (and these requests can be accepted / declined), and then limit event invites to friends
 -   Ability to see the restaurant search results in map view (not just list view)
 -   Ability to see your lists' restaurants in a map view (not just list view)